golangmastery/GopherLabs/README.md

 # Gopherlabs Community

-Gopherlabs is an independent community project founded by [Sangam Biradar](https://twitter.com/BiradarSangam/), Docker Community Leader,Traefik Ambassdor,Okteto Community lead ,India which is now growing community and He is frequently mentoring and educating free of cost !
+Gopherlabs is an independent community project founded by [Sangam Biradar](https://twitter.com/BiradarSangam/), Developer Advocate at [Accurics](https://www.accurics.com), Also Docker Community Leader,Traefik Ambassdor,Okteto Community lead ,India which is now growing community and He is frequently mentoring and educating free of cost !

 # Gopherlabs Episodes Series